albertllousas/monads-explained/readme.md

 > This statement seems broad and ambiguous to me

-Remember what we said about functional programming at the very beginning? **In FP is all about make programs by composing functions**.
+Remember what we said about functional programming at the very beginning? **FP is all about make programs by composing functions**.

 So, this is what monads do, compose functions, chain functions, combine them to create workflows.